ace-n/interview-questions/README.md

 - CS241 (System Programming)

 ### License
-This content is licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+This content is licensed under an [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

 ### Errata
 This repo is rarely updated, however I do keep an occasional eye out for pull requests - so feel free to send them.